-The Commission is involved in two capital planning efforts in the Coachella Valley: the Coachella Valley- San Gorgonio Pass Rail Corridor Study and the Coachella Valley Special Event Train Platform, which are described in the sections below.
+The Commission is involved in ongoing rail planning efforts in the Coachella Valley: the Coachella Valley Rail Corridor Study Tier 1 and future Tier 2 efforts which are described in the sections below.

-3.1.1 Coachella Valley - San Gorgonio Pass Rail Corridor Project
+3.1.1 Coachella Valley Rail Corridor Project

-The Commission, in conjunction with CVAG, Caltrans, and FRA have begun the first phase of detailed corridor planning with the initiation of the Service Development Plan (SDP).
+The Commission, in conjunction with Caltrans and FRA have completed the first phase of detailed corridor planning with the initiation of the Service Development Plan (SDP).
 The SDP will be the first major study that will carefully design a viable service plan with appropriate ridership and service modeling plans.
 This effort along with completion of a Tier 1 programmatic Environmental Impact Report/Environmental Impact Statement (EIR/EIS) for the corridor will allow it to compete for future federal funding.
 The Commission worked closely with Caltrans to complete the Alternatives Analysis (AA).
 The AA shows promising ridership potential for the new route.
 The Commission is the lead on the SDP and is using FRA grant funds to complete the project.
 The administrative draft EIR/EIS was released in May 2021.
-The final SDP and EIR/EIS is expected to be approved in 2022.
+The final SDP and EIR/EIS was approved in July 2022.

-In addition, CVAG who serves as the primary policy advisor for regional transportation planning in the valley approved the establishment of a 90% bus transit/10% passenger rail service funding allocation split for Coachella Valley STA funds.
+In addition, CVAG who serves as the primary policy advisor for regional transportation planning in the valley recommended the establishment of a 90% bus transit/10% passenger rail service funding allocation split for Coachella Valley STA funds.
 An MOU was established between the Commission and CVAG to develop a Coachella Valley Rail Fund that will use both the STA funds and additional state and local funds to conduct station development studies and provide initial capital funding for station development.
 It has been determined through numerous studies over the years that the Amtrak intercity option is preferred over a Metrolink commuter option, because of the long trip length and added comfort and amenities on the Amtrak trains and Amtrak's contractual rights to operate over freight railroads.